Home Linux Tips & Tricks How To Run Particular Commands Without Sudo Password In Linux

 apt: /usr/bin/apt /usr/lib/apt /etc/apt /usr/share/man/man8/apt.8.gz

-As you see, the executable file for apt command is /usr/bin/apt, hence I added the exact path in the sudoers file.
+As you can see, the executable file for apt command is /usr/bin/apt, hence I added the exact path in the sudoers file.

 Like I already mentioned, you can add any number of commands with comma-separated values.
 Save and close your sudoers file once you're done.
 Log out and log back in to your system.